lconcia/Newly_synthesized_RNA_manuscript/Pre-processing.md

 # Nascent_RNA_manuscript
-Manuscript code repository This repository contains the commands and data related to EU_nuclear RNA published manuscript
+This repository contains the commands and data related to EU_nuclear RNA published manuscript

 ### Samples list